The Very Best Diet for Cats, According to Vets

 When and how you feed your cat matters

 “Aside from the kind of food you’re feeding your feline friend, knowing how much you feed them and when are important factors, as well,” says Carey.
 “While it’s popular to ‘free-feed’ cats and let them graze throughout the day, most veterinarians recommend feeding set quantities at the same times daily.
 Free-feeding can easily lead to obesity which in turn can lead to more severe health issues like joint disease and diabetes.”
-Find out the things you do that your cat secretly hates.
+This is how to understand your cat’s behavior.

 Treats are exactly that—treats!